The history of Afan Lido football club, Port Talbot South Wales

 Centre.
 It was his realisation that the Centre needed an official

 football team to unite the organisation and help give it purpose

 that led to the foundation of the Afan Lido Club in 1967.
 The team

 plays their home games at the Martson Stadium in Aberavon which is

 capable of holding up to 4200 spectators.

 Check here for insurance for liability, taxi insurance companies or working from home insurance.
 Need insurance for your car short term?
-Click here for short term insurance or temporary car insurance.
-Short of brass?
+Click here for short term insurance Short of brass?
 You may need to look at no deposit car insurance.

 More restructuring occurred